justinrlee/confluent-demo/README.md

 1. 'ldap' mode - uses LDAP (OpenLDAP) for authentication/authorization, is maybe 80% functionally complete, although the demo needs to be fleshed out
 2. 'oidc' mode - uses OIDC/OAuth2.0 (Keycloak) for authentication, is maybe 30% functionally complete

-Architecturally, this will deploy:
+Functionally, this will deploy the following:

 * Ingress NGINX Controller (should probably be replaced with Gateway API)
-* LDAP and/or Keycloak
+* LDAP and/or Keycloak pod
 * Confluent for Kubernetes (CFK)
 * CFK CRs:
     * 1x KRaft